-You can boost your cell signal when camping by either (1) using an antenna, or (2) using a signal booster.
+You can boost your cell signal when camping by either (1) using a cellular antenna, or (2) using a cellular booster.
 Both can yield similar results, though the former, the antenna, is often cheaper.
-Technically, the latter, the signal booster, works better in most situations.
+Technically, the latter, the booster, works better in most situations.
 However, each has their advantages and disadvantages when it comes boosting cell signal.

 How to Boost Your Cell Signal When Camping

 Getting good Internet access while camping is becoming more important for many boondockers.
-Antennas and Signal Boosters are equally as effective, though each has its advantages in varying situations.
-Signal boosters can cost between $500.00 to $750.00, while antennas can run between $100.00 to $150.00.
-Antennas work great whether you’re in a low-signal area or high-signal area.
-However, signal boosters tend to only work effectively in low-signal areas.
+Cellular antennas and cellular boosters are equally as effective, though each has its advantages in varying situations.

-Antennas work by capturing as much cell signal as possible and funneling into a router.
+Cellular antennas work by capturing as much cell signal as possible and funneling into a hotspot or router.
 Most boondockers use hotspot devices as their routers.
-These antennas typically require two wires, one for outgoing signals and the other for incoming signals.
-This is often referred to as “MIMO antennas” (multiple-in, multiple-out).
-Hence, to make this work effectively, you need a router with dual antenna ports, one for, “in” and one for “out”.
-Routers or hotspot devices without antenna ports will not work with antennas.
+These antennas typically require two wires, one for outgoing signal and the other for incoming.
+Cellular antennas designed for 4G networks are capable of capturing signals in a wide of variety of frequencies, hence the acronym “MIMO” (multiple-in, multiple-out).

 The best antennas are directional antennas.
 These are intended to be turned towards the nearest cell tower.
 Because of this, these antennas can only be erected while parked or camping.
 If you need an antenna while driving down the road, you will need an omni-directional antenna.
 These are intended to be mounted securely to a vehicle, and will capture cell signal from any direction.
 Directional antennas, however, do a much better job at capturing signal.